 Engineering is a different discipline, but it relates very well to biology.
 Do you have a passion for understanding how things work?
 If so, you might decide to major in engineering at college.
 But, if you also enjoy biology, the two subjects can be combined in biomedical engineering.

 So, what can you do with a master of engineering in biomedical engineering degree?

 Biomedical engineering is also known as bioengineering.
-It’s a fascinating subject; one that is very relevant in today’s world.
-Biomedical engineers apply the principles of engineering to biology, to solve clinical problems.
+It’s a fascinating subject, one that is very relevant in today’s world.
+Biomedical engineers apply the principles of engineering to biology to solve clinical problems.
 They are closely involved in the design of prosthetics, diagnostic equipment, and surgical systems.
-It’s a very exciting field and if you have an online MEBME degree, you can command a good salary and enjoy excellent career progression.
+It’s a fascinating field, and if you have an online MEBME degree, you can command a good salary and enjoy excellent career progression.

 Becoming a Biomedical Engineer

 A career as a biomedical engineer starts in high school.
 You will need to have an interest in biology and engineering.
 The US Bureau of Labor recommends that students take life science subjects, calculus, and computer programming.
 Since biomedical engineering is heavily focused on engineering, it makes sense to look for an internship or spend time in an engineering summer camp to make sure this is a career path you want to pursue.

 Once you are sure biomedical engineering is for you, look for a place on a biomedical engineering degree course.
 There is a wide selection of colleges that offer degree courses online and on campus.
 If you major in life science or engineering, you could continue your education with a master of engineering in the biomedical engineering program.

 Biomedical engineers earn around $85k annually, and job growth is predicted to be healthy for the next ten years.